zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 You can see that using `get_neptune_run` in the Neptune integration ensures that the user does not need to take care of creating and managing the lifecycle of the Neptune run.
-Instead, ZenML takes care of the lifecycle of the experiment and the user need only use the normal Neptune functions as shown with the `NeptuneCallback`.
+Instead, ZenML takes care of the lifecycle of the experiment and the user needs only use the normal Neptune functions as shown with the `NeptuneCallback`.

-### 📈 Visualizing experiment results in Neptune
+### 📈 Visualize experiment results in Neptune

 Once the experiment is completed, we can view the results in Neptune.
-In the Neptune UI, we can see the experiment's metrics, such as training and validation accuracy, as well as any other custom metrics that we have defined in the ML pipeline.
+In the Neptune UI, we can see the experiment metrics, such as training and validation accuracy, and other custom metrics that we have defined in the ML pipeline.

 The results should be available at the URL: https://app.neptune.ai/{ACCOUNT_USERNAME}/{PROJECT_NAME}

 Each pipeline run will be logged as a separate experiment run in Neptune.
 You can see the results of the pipeline run in the Neptune UI.

-For example, here's a screenshot of the Neptune UI showing the experiment run and other details.
+For example, here's a screenshot of the Neptune UI showing the experiment run and other relevant details.

 ![Chart Results](../assets/posts/neptune_released/neptune_runs.png)